 Stephanie Goldenhersh joined the Bureau as a full-time clinical instructor in August 2007, supervising students in the Bureau’s domestic relations practice, and is now a Senior Clinical Instructor.
 She has been the Assistant Director for the Family Practice since September of 2016.
 Prior to joining the Bureau, Stephanie practiced for six years at Community Legal Aid–Worcester, handling all manner of domestic relations litigation and 209A abuse prevention orders.
 Stephanie was also the project manager for the unit’s U.S. Department of Justice grant under the Violence Against Women Act, which partnered with local domestic violence service providers to ensure continuity of legal services to domestic violence survivors.
 Prior to entering legal services, Stephanie worked at the law firm Foley Hoag, LLP, where she participated in environmental litigation and pro bono advocacy for survivors of domestic violence.
 Stephanie received a B.A. in Sociology, Politics and Women’s Studies from Brandeis University and her J.D. from University of Michigan Law School.
 In law school, Stephanie was a Project Coordinator of the Family Law Project, a provider of student representation for domestic violence survivors seeking protective orders.
 Stephanie was also an editor of the Michigan Journal of Gender & Law, and team-taught the undergraduate course “Women in the Law.”

-Eloise Lawrence is the Director of Community Lawyering and Strategic Initiatives for HLAB, a Clinical Instructor and a Lecturer on Law at HLS.
+Eloise Lawrence is the Deputy Faculty Director and Assistant Clinical Professor of Law at HLS.
 She is also the faculty supervisor for the HLS Student Practice Organization “Project No One Leaves.”
 In her role as clinical instructor, she supervises student attorneys who represent tenants and homeowners who are in the eviction process.
 In her role as lecturer, she co-teaches Housing Law and Policy on a biennial basis and is a member of the HLAB teaching team for courses specifically geared towards HLAB student/ attorneys.
 Prior to her current role, she started at HLAB in 2011 as a staff attorney responsible for representing hundreds of families and individuals who were facing eviction due to a foreclosure on their home and working with local organizers to advocate for policy changes.
 Previously, she was a staff attorney in the Consumer Rights Unit of Greater Boston Legal Services, where she brought affirmative suits on behalf of mortgagors against loan originators, servicers and foreclosing entities.
 Prior to the foreclosure crisis, she was an attorney at the Conservation Law Foundation, and started her legal career as a Skadden Fellow in Chicago representing public housing residents in civil rights class actions.
 Before attending law school, Eloise was high school history teacher.
 Eloise received a J.D. from Northwestern University School of Law in 2002 and a B.A. from Stanford University in 1995.

 Melissa Minaya, Program Administrator